-Past Department Commander Elmer P. Corrie, Maryland: The Ma Department believes in youth as well as men of experience. men of today were the youth of Yesterday in our organization.
+Past Department Commander Elmer P. Corrie, Maryland: The Department believes in youth as well as men of experience.

+men of today were the youth of Yesterday in our organization.
 I believe we have led the Departments in this organization in giving this youth the opportunity to be our Department Commander, and we are

-The young man whom I will present for a one year term has served The young man whom a this Camp, and has served two successive in all the various offices of his Camp, and has served two successive in all the various offices of the sa member of a great patriotic terms as Department' Commander.
-He is a member of a great patriotic family of those who represent the Grand Army of the Republic, and he family of those who represent in our organization.
-He has uved faith-has been a tremendous help in our organization.
-And has done a wived faithhas been a tremendous hop in Wilmington, and has done a great deal fully as a member of the Camp in Wilmington, and has done a great deal fully as a member of the Maryland.
-He began his career in the National for the Department of Maryland.
-He most humble of jobs and he water all body as the door-keeper, one of the most humble of jobs and he i now body as the door keeper, the background which present serving you on the Council-in-Chief.
-The background which present for the work he has accomplished in his Camp, in the Department in the National Body fits him to serve you in this capacity, and we the honor to present to you James C. Tatman for a one year or mon the Council of Administration.
+The young man whom I will present for a one year term has served.
+The young man whom I have Camp, and has served two successive in all the various offices of his Camp, and has served two successive in all the various offices of the same and a member of a great patriotic terms as Department Commander.
+He is a member of a great patriotic terms as Department Community the Grand Army of the Republic, and he family of those who represent the Grand Army of the Republic, and he family of those who represent in our organization.
+He has gived faith. has been a tremendous help in our organization.
+He has gived faith. has been a tremendous field in Wilmington, and has done a great deal fully as a member of the Camp in Wilmington, and has done a great deal fully as a member of the Odaryland.
+He began his career in the North all for the Department of Maryland.
+He began his career in the North all for the Department of Inday of the most humble of jobs and he i now body as the door-keeper, one of the most humble of jobs and he i now body as the door-keeper, the background which present serving you on the Council-in-Chief.
+The background which present for the work he has accomplished in his Camp, in the Department of in the National Body fits him to serve you in this capacity, and we the honor to present to you James C. Tatman for a one year m on the Council of Administration.